Pressure Cooker White Rice can be made with water or broth and will be on your table in less than 15 minutes with your Pressure Cooker.

 Caring is sharing!
 If you would like to support This Old Gal, please share this recipe on Social Media, so that I can continue to bring you more wonderful recipes!

 - Place rice in steamer basket and rinse rice using cool water until the water runs clear.

-- Add in rinsed rice to your Pressure Cooker cooking pot.
+- Add rinsed rice and Broth or Water to your Pressure Cooker cooking pot.